gravitygamesinc/learning-resources.md/README.md

 - [Designer Notes](https://www.designer-notes.com/) - Articles and insights into video game design.
 - [Designing For Ludonarrative Harmony](https://www.academia.edu/34283487/Designing_For_Ludonarrative_Harmony) - An academic paper discussing the concept of ludonarrative harmony, where a game's mechanics and narrative complement each other.
 - [Designing FPS Multiplayer Maps – Part 1](https://www.ongamedesign.net/designing-fps-multiplayer-maps-part-1/) - It covers giving players choices through level design with terrain options and multiple paths.
-- [Designing FPS Multiplayer Maps – Part 2](https://www.ongamedesign.net/designing-fps-multiplayer-maps-part-2/) - It emphasizes giving players choice in their routes and discusses the problems with unassailable sniping positions.
+- [Designing FPS Multiplayer Maps – Part 2](https://www.ongamedesign.net/designing-fps-multiplayer-maps-part-2/) - It emphasizes giving players choices in their routes and discusses the problems with unassailable sniping positions.
 - [Designing Highly Replayable Stealth Levels for Payday 2](https://www.mapcore.org/articles/development/designing-highly-replayable-stealth-levels-for-payday-2-r102/) - Designing Highly Replayable Stealth Levels for Payday 2.
 - [Dragon’s Dogma wants you to Choose](https://kayin.moe/dragons-dogma-wants-you-to-choose) - Kayin Moe discusses Dragon’s Dogma’s unique blend of Western and Japanese influences, its satisfying combat, and its emphasis on player choice.
 - [Economy Balancing Models](https://www.chaoticstupid.com/economy-balancing-models/) - How to set up the economic systems so that you can make it feel the way you want it.
 - [Effectively Organize Your Game's Development With a Game Design Document](https://code.tutsplus.com/effectively-organize-your-games-development-with-a-game-design-document--active-10140a) - Guidance on using a game design document to streamline your game development process.
 - [Enemy Attacks and Telegraphing](https://www.chaoticstupid.com/enemy-attacks-and-telegraphing/) - Focus on the Questions enemies ask in the moment-to-moment gameplay.
-- [Enemy Attacks and Telegraphing 2](https://www.chaoticstupid.com/telegraphs-2-post-attack-vulnerability/) - “How can you defeat me?,” which is just as important to fun combat gameplay as the pre-attack telegraph.
+- [Enemy Attacks and Telegraphing 2](https://www.chaoticstupid.com/telegraphs-2-post-attack-vulnerability/) - “How can you defeat me?” which is just as important to fun combat gameplay as the pre-attack telegraph.
 - [Exploration in God of War](https://blog.playstation.com/2018/12/05/how-santa-monica-studios-nailed-exploration-in-god-of-war/) - It discusses the challenges they faced in creating a quest system for a game world without friendly NPCs.
 - [Fighting Games: The Power of Silhouettes](https://fornace.medium.com/fighting-game-design-with-dan-fornace-the-power-of-silhouettes-915fde48318f) - This is an article about designing fighting games.
 It discusses the importance of silhouettes in particular.
-- [Finding your own path as a professional Level Designer ](https://www.mapcore.org/articles/interviews/finding-your-own-path-as-a-professional-level-designer-r92/) - Article based on interviews with professional level designer on how to chart your career path.
+- [Finding your own path as a professional Level Designer ](https://www.mapcore.org/articles/interviews/finding-your-own-path-as-a-professional-level-designer-r92/) - Article based on interviews with professional level designers on how to chart your career path.
 - [Game Developer](https://www.gamedeveloper.com/) - Articles and tutorials on game design from an industry perspective.
 - [GDC Vault](https://gdcvault.com/) - Access recordings and presentations from past GDC conferences.
 - [How Level Flow Works In Uncharted 4 And The Last Of Us](https://www.nextleveldesign.org/index.php?/content/articles/how-level-flow-works-in-uncharted-4-and-the-last-of-us-r221/) - Different elements of level flow, that level designers can use to make informed decisions about their level design.